PavanRangani/docs/docs/prd/tasks/task-instance.md

 - Only `Done` tasks can be reopened.
 - When any task is reopened, system sends in-app notification to associated users.
+- When any task is reopened, if role of the user is changed currently then it sets new role with task.
+For e.g. Ravi was CA in Brown family and his some of the tasks are completed.
+Currently Ravi's role is changed to Advisor and completed task is reopened, then Ravi's role will be changed from CA to Advisor in that task

 ### UX Rule